tsnellgrove/dark_castle3/doc/to_do.md

 			- DONE: investigate need for NotTimerAndItemCond
 				- DONE: eliminate NotTimerAndItemCond
 	- DONE: if no current need for complex cond, archive code at bottom of method via comments plug-in
-	- TBD: update cond & mach to assume "pass" result if cond not listed
+	- DONE: update cond & mach to assume "pass" result if cond not listed
 		- EXAMPLE: in dispense_panel_mach , should not need broach_dispensed_cond
 		- NOTE: need to address this in run_mach() cond_check() => False if no cond == True
 		- NOTE: proceed with caution - game currently errors if not all conditions provided
-		- TBD: update machs so that true_cond => pass_cond is always last
+		- DONE: update machs so that true_cond => pass_cond is always last
 	- TBD: clean up Cond class module
 	- TBD: update version build #